-The Biopsychology graduate programs emphasize training in the neurobiological bases of behavior in animals and humans.
+The Cognitive and Behavioral Neuroscience graduate programs emphasize training in the neurobiological bases of behavior in animals and humans.
 Students are prepared for work in research settings, such as academic, government or industrial labs.
-Areas in which theses are encouraged include: neurobehavioral effects of drug exposure in pregnancy and adolescence, neural bases of learning and memory, the role of metals in learning and memory and in Alzheimer's Disease, cognition and aging, schizophrenia and related disorders, and animal models of addiction, including neural bases of addiction and related behaviors.
-Some students also work with advisors outside of the core Biopsychology faculty, and conduct theses that include noninvasive imaging in humans, computational modeling of neural function, other aspects of basic neuroscience, or genomic work.
-The program website has more information on current faculty research. http://www.gmu.edu/depts/psychology/GMUBio/
+Areas in which theses are encouraged include: neurobehavioral effects of drug exposure in pregnancy and adolescence, neural bases of learning and memory, the role of metals in learning and memory and in Alzheimer's Disease, cognition and aging, and animal models of addiction, including neural bases of addiction and related behaviors.
+The expansion of the program adds human studies using noninvasive imaging techniques [especially fMRI and electrophysiology] to study issues such as cognitive aging; neural systems involved in perception, attention, and other cognitive processes, especially those related to human performance; and imaging clinical problems.
+Some students also work with advisors outside of the core CBN faculty, and conduct theses that include computational modeling of neural function, other aspects of basic neuroscience, or genomic work.